PrimeDAO/deals-docs/published-md-files/general-faq.md

 ## How is PrimeDAO committed to open-source with Prime Deals?

-You can verify and fork Prime DAO’s work [on the Prime Deals dApp](https://github.com/PrimeDAO/prime-deals-dapp) repository and at the [deals-contracts](https://github.com/PrimeDAO/deals-contracts) repository.
+You can verify and fork Prime DAO’s work at the <a href="https://github.com/PrimeDAO/prime-deals-dapp" target="_blank" rel="noopener noreferrer">Prime Deals dApp repository</a> and at the <a href="https://github.com/PrimeDAO/deals-contracts" target="_blank" rel="noopener noreferrer">Prime Deal contracts repository</a>.

 ## How do I get technical support from PrimeDAO?

-If you have specific support requests related to Prime Deals you can reach out to the Prime DAO team via the [contact form](https://form.typeform.com/to/SUCTM812).
+If you have specific support requests related to Prime Deals you can reach out to the Prime DAO team via the <a href="https://form.typeform.com/to/SUCTM812" target="_blank" rel="noopener noreferrer">contact form</a>.

 <a name="daoplomat"></a>